DanWahlin/Angular-JumpStart/README.md

 ## Running the Application using WebPack (and optionally AOT)

-The Angular JumpStart application uses System.JS by default for module loading mainly to keep the app as simple as possible and focused on Angular concepts rather than a ton of configuration.
+The Angular JumpStart application uses System.JS by default for module loading mainly to keep the app as simple as possible and focused on Angular concepts rather than on a ton of configuration.
 However, Webpack can also be used to handle working with modules plus perform tasks such as bundling, minification, conversion of TypeScript to JavaScript, start up a dev web server and much more.